 One of the most popular and most used smokers in the world by professionals and beginners alike, I just had to have one myself!

 I mostly use my Kamado Joe for hot smoking these days, but when I have a large crowd to cook for – which is unsurprisingly quite often – this comes in handy for providing extra smoking capacity.

-This is also what I use in combination with a CSG for doing my cold smoking during the winter months, making home made bacon, smoked cheeses, nuts, garlic, chillis, honey and more.
+This is also what I use in combination with a CSG for doing my cold smoking during the winter months, making home made bacon, smoked cheeses, nuts, garlic, chillies, honey and more.

 Weber Mastertouch 57cm With Gourmet BBQ System